Reaction Network Analysis of Metabolic Insulin Signaling: Model Realization as a Mass Action System

 \section{Model Realization as a Mass Action System}

-In this section, we present the ODE system of \cite{SEDA2002} and its mass action system realization.
-We then analyze various properties of the underlying CRN, including its positive dependency, $t$-minimality, nonconservativity, and concordance.
+In this section, we present the ODE system of Sedaghat et al \cite{SEDA2002} and its mass action system realization.
+We then analyze various properties of the underlying chemical reaction network (CRN), including its positive dependency, $t$-minimality, nonconservativity, and concordance.